ramyma/a8r8/README.md

 ### Installation

-**Update v0.4.0:**  Added one click installer for Windows (WSL2) and Debian based Linux `install.sh`, check [installation steps](#windows-wsl2) for details.
+**Update - 2024/04/04: Added one-click installer or Windows (WSL2), check [installation steps](#one-click-windows-wsl2-recommended) for details.**

 **Update:** Added one click installer for Windows `install-docker.ps1`, check [installation steps](#docker) for details.

 Keep in mind this hasn't been tested, please report any issues [here](https://github.com/ramyma/a8r8/discussions/5)

-#### Windows WSL2 (**RECOMMENDED**)
+#### One-Click Windows WSL2 (**RECOMMENDED**)

 1. Install [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and/or[Automatic1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui#installation-and-running) and/or [ComfyUI](https://github.com/comfyanonymous/ComfyUI)  if you haven't yet
-2. Clone this repo
+2. Download [one-click-installer-wsl.bat](https://github.com/ramyma/a8r8/raw/main/one-click-installer-wsl.bat) and [install.sh](https://github.com/ramyma/a8r8/raw/main/install.sh) in the folder you want to install the application in
-3. Go to the folder where you cloned the repo
+3. Go to the folder where you downloaded the files
 4. Right click within the folder and choose `Open in Terminal`
-5. Install WSL2 by typing `wsl --install` to install the default Ubuntu distro
-6. Run wsl `wsl`
+5. Run `one-click-installer-wsl.bat`
-7. Set the user name and password if it's your first time using it.
+6. Set the user name and password if it's your first time using it.
 Make sure you remember the password you entered
-8. Run `./install.sh`
-9. Run `./run.sh`
+7. Once the installation completes, you can open the generated `a8r8` folder
+8. To start the application open `run-windows.bat` (preferably in a terminal to see the output logs)
-10. Start the SD backend of your choice
+9. Start the SD backend of your choice
    1. Forge/Automatic1111 webui and make sure to add `--api --listen` to `COMMANDLINE_ARGS` under `webui-user.sh` or `webui-user.bat` [depending on the operating system](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings#webui-user)
    2. [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
       1. Install [A8R8 supporting nodes](https://github.com/ramyma/A8R8_ComfyUI_nodes)
       2. Add `--preview-method auto --listen` to the run command, ex: `python main.py --preview-method auto --listen`
       3. Install <https://github.com/ssitu/ComfyUI_UltimateSDUpscale>
       4. Install <https://github.com/Fannovel16/comfyui_controlnet_aux>

+&nbsp;

+>**NOTE**:
+If you're running the stable diffusion backend (Forge / A1111 / ComfyUI) on a remote machine, make sure to set the remote address in `user.sh` and uncomment the URL entries.

+&nbsp;

 #### Docker